 Comparing directly measured transmission rates to the rates of residential mobility (which we use as a proxy for ‘staying home’), gives us the chart below.
 We observe a negative correlation between mobility and directly measured transmission rates.
 The green line represents the (population-weighted 12) univariate correlation between residential mobility and the directly measured transmission rates.

 We estimate that for each 1% increase in residential mobility there is a 2.7% decrease in the transmission rate.
-So, in Houston (where Statistical Vision is headquartered) the population’s peak ‘residential mobility’ was around 1.22 (or 22% above a baseline of 1).
+So, in Houston (where Hahn Stats is headquartered) the population’s peak ‘residential mobility’ was around 1.22 (or 22% above a baseline of 1).
 We calculate that the collective reduction in mobility from the people of Harris County (the county Houston is in) reduced the transmission rate by about 57%.

 The practical implications of this is that, as we reduce our restrictions we should expect the transmission rate to increase substantially.
 So, for Harris County, if mobility returned to normal we should expect to undo the 57% decrease we have observed thus far -more than doubling the rate of transmission.
 Fortunately, however, even as restrictions have been relaxed, people are only gradually increasing mobility.